“We delivered over 5000 pounds of potatoes to 412 families last month in the Bradley County area. They were so thankful.”

 P.O.
 Box 2097 | Jonesboro, AR | 72402

 Phone: 870-932-3663 | FAX: 870-933-6639

-The Food Bank of Northeast Arkansas works to eliminate hunger by distributing food to people in need through a network of non-profit agencies and programs.
-Since its founding in 1983, the food bank has distributed more than 25 million pounds of food throughout northeast Arkansas.
+The Food Bank of Northeast Arkansas provides hunger relief to people in need by raising awareness, securing resources, and distributing food through a network of non-profit agencies and programs.

 Food Bank of North Central Arkansas